flang-msft/azure-docs-sdk-python/docs-ref-services/preview/ai-textanalytics-readme.md

 | 5.1.0 - Latest GA release | 3.0, 3.1 (default) |
 | 5.0.0  | 3.0 |

+API version can be selected by passing the [api_version][text_analytics_client] keyword argument into the client.
+For the latest Text Analytics features, consider selecting the most recent preview API version.
+For production scenarios, the latest GA version is recommended.
+Setting to an older version may result in reduced feature compatibility.

 ### Authenticate the client